bharathbattu/Shift_Squad_project/BLUEPRINT.md

-# Project Blueprint: Lumen AI Solutions
+# Project Blueprint: Shiftsquad AI Solutions

-This document provides a detailed blueprint of the Lumen AI Solutions website.
+This document provides a detailed blueprint of the Shiftsquad AI Solutions website.

 ## 1. Project Overview

-The project is a modern, single-page application (SPA) style marketing website for a company named "Lumen AI Solutions".
+The project is a modern, single-page application (SPA) style marketing website for a company named "Shiftsquad AI Solutions".
 The website showcases the company's services, features, success stories, and provides contact information.
-It is designed to be visually appealing and interactive, with scroll-based animations.
+It is designed to be visually appealing and interactive, with scroll-based animations and a clean, professional aesthetic.

 ## 2. Tech Stack